Step 1: Apply Online

 This is a great chance to be a better leader in your club, school activity, job, or personal life.
 In Project LEAD, you will be able to network with students and leadership professionals.
 This program is also a fantastic reference to have on your professional resume.
 Program participants will receive a t-shirt and binder.
 Students who graduate will receive a Project LEAD polo shirt, and a certificate and are recognized at the Campus Life Gala.

 Any MJC student who is enrolled in courses is eligible.
-If you are a part of any MJC club, activity, sports, or student government it will enhance your skills.
+If you are a part of any MJC club, activity, sports, or student government, Project LEAD will enhance your skills.
 If you are not in any activities then this program will help you connect.
 The program will accept 15-20 students.